Moving to Cuenca, Ecuador

 We asked people in Cuenca if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "Excellent question.
 Actually, in Brazil, where I thought my Spanish would be good enough for the 'Portunol' we were speaking to the cab driver.
 When he asked if he could pick us up to take us to the airport the next day, where, as we had explained to him, we had rented a small private plane to fly to the Pantenal, we said sure.
 While walking into the hotel, my husband and I both had a feeling that we had missed something in his request.
 The following morning, he showed up to drive us to the airport - with his own suitcase packed.
 We had apparently agreed to take him with us on the plane to the Pantenal.
-Actually, there was no extra charge him on the plane, and he paid to stay in smaller quarters in the Pantenal himself - so it all worked out :-) That flexibility, enjoyment of your mistakes and desire to help others, are important parts of travel and expat life," explained one expat living in Cuenca, Ecuador.
+Actually, there was no extra charge him on the plane, and he paid to stay in smaller quarters in the Pantenal himself - so it all worked out :-) That flexibility, enjoyment of your mistakes and desire to help others, are important parts of travel and expat life," said one expat in Cuenca.

 Why do people move to Cuenca?